1946–47 Cleveland Rebels season: Trades

+Season losses

+Throughout this season, the Cleveland Rebels only had an average total of 2,259 paid attendees per game, with net receipts totaling up to $64,638 for the season and estimated losses totaling up to around $200,000 for this season.
+Not only that, but it was quickly revealed early on during the season that both the paid tickets and the complimentary tickets that the team would give out during the season to try and help gain fans for the long-term future would actually hold a sixty cent tax that the team's owner, Albert C. Sutphin, wanted to see included with the original cost for the actual tickets sold and given away, which led to further struggles with trying to attract fans to going to see their games in their home venue properly since the regular worker felt like they were being scammed out of extra money or were being involved in a bait-and-switch situation at hand, depending upon the context of which version of the tickets were being given out or sold to people.
+As a result of those discouraging numbers alongside a presumingly lack of interested number of fans that wanted to see the Rebels compete even when they were in the inaugural 1947 BAA playoffs, team owner Albert Sutphin would either be the only team owner to fold his franchise entirely or be one of two team owners (alongside the owners of the Detroit Falcons) to end up folding the franchise entirely before the start of the inaugural 1947 BAA draft on June 2, 1947.

 Dispersal Draft

 During the first ever end of season meeting for the Basketball Association of America's board of governors held on May 21, 1947, the Rebels would confirm to the league that they would not continue playing for another season.
 This would notably lead to them joining the Detroit Falcons as the only inaugural Basketball Association of America (BAA) teams to miss out on participating in the inaugural 1947 BAA draft (held on June 2 that year) entirely.
 After the Rebels became the first team to officially disband as a franchise a week after the draft ended on June 9, 1947, the BAA held what would become its first ever dispersal draft on August 2 that year, with the remaining eight teams left in the BAA (the surviving seven teams from the league's first successful season alongside the original Baltimore Bullets franchise that came from the original American Basketball League by a dispute with that league) taking players that were originally from the Rebels, Detroit Falcons, Pittsburgh Ironmen, and Toronto Huskies franchises.
 The following teams acquired these players from the Rebels during the dispersal draft period.